 However, losing subscribers on a video to me indicates that that’s not going to help my channel grow because I essentially need to get more subscribers back in just to make up the difference and that is not likely to happen at this rate with these videos I’ve put up here.

 Alright, so this one that we can look at the average watch time the watch time was longer on this one.
-Because the video is longer, average person watching 54 seconds on it.
+Because the video is longer, the average person is watching 54 seconds on it.

-The reach we can see 11,000 impressions at 3% click through rate.
-These are key statistics on YouTube that a lot of people don’t realize, it’s the combination of impressions and click through rate that makes a difference as to how many views you actually get out of my channel, that makes a big difference.
+The reach we can see is 11,000 impressions at 3% click through rate.
+These are key statistics on YouTube that a lot of people don’t realize, it’s the combination of impressions and click through rate that makes a difference as to how many views you get out of my channel, that makes a big difference.

 Let’s take a look at these other videos and see how the analytics came out on them.

-This one lost 54 subscribers on this one video, watch time on this one 1600 views you can see the watch time actually less than a minute on this one.
+This one lost 54 subscribers on this one video, watch time on this one 1600 views you can see the watch time less than a minute on this one.
 Even though this was the longest video, the average view duration was less than on the previous one we just looked at here.

-But you’ll notice the click through rate very high on this one, people deciding to click on the thumbnail, even though what they I guess didn’t end up liking the video.
+But you’ll notice the click through rate is very high on this one, people deciding to click on the thumbnail, even though what they I guess didn’t end up liking the video.

-You can see on YouTube the impressions on how this actually came in from recommending content, 5% from YouTube recommending content that means almost everyone watching from my existing audience.
+You can see on YouTube the impressions on how this came in from recommending content, 5% from YouTube recommending content that means almost everyone watching from my existing audience.

-If we look over here, minus 54 subscribers overall almost all the subscribers leaving within the first 24 hours and then pretty much nothing else after that.
+If we look over here, minus 54 subscribers overall, almost all the subscribers leaving within the first 24 hours and then pretty much nothing else after that.

-Then we’ll go to this one, this was my favorite I thought this one should have maximum potential.
+Then we’ll go to this one, this was my favorite, I thought this one should have maximum potential.